-Section 61 of the Indian Evidence Act, 1872 permits the proving of the contents of the documents either by primary or by secondary evidence.
-Section 62 of the said Act defines primary evidence' of the document as the document itself produced for inspection of the Court.
-In the instant case, photographs Exs.59/1 to 59/17 and negatives marked X-19 and X-1 are bodily before the Court available for the 'purposes of inspection.
+74 Section 61 of the Indian Evidence Act, 1872 permits the proving of the contents documents either by primary secondary or by evidence.
+Section 62 of the said Act defines 'primary evidence' of the document as the document itself produced for inspection of the Court.
+In the instant case, photographs Exs.59/1 to 59/17 and negatives marked X-19 and X-1 are bodily before the Court available for the purposes of inspection.